brustolin/SwiftPlus/Sources/ManipulationPlus/README.md

 # Manipulation+

-The Object Operator Functions provide a set of Swift operators to simplify object manipulation operations.
+The Manipulation+ provide a set of Swift operators to simplify object manipulation operations.

 ## Usage